apache/airflow/docs/docker-stack/build.rst

 4) Once you build the image locally you have usually several options to make them available for your deployment:

-* For ``docker-compose`` deployment, that's all you need.
+* For ``docker-compose`` deployment, open your ``docker-compose.yaml`` file and search for the phrase "In order to add custom dependencies".
+Follow these instructions of commenting the "image" line and uncommenting the "build" line.
+Then run `docker-compose build` to build the images.
 The image is stored in Docker engine cache and Docker Compose will use it from there.

 * For some - development targeted - Kubernetes deployments you can load the images directly to